Fauna of Indonesia: Origin of Indonesian fauna

+Deforestation

+Environmental issues due to Indonesia's rapid industrialisation process and high population growth, have seen lower priority given to preserving ecosystems.
+Issues include illegal logging, with resulting deforestation, and a high level of urbanisation, air pollution, garbage management and waste water services also contributing to the forest deterioration.
+The widespread deforestation and other environmental destruction in Indonesia has often been described by academics as an ecocide.

 Sundaland

 Sundaland includes Sumatra, Java, Borneo and the smaller surrounding islands, whose fauna share similar characteristics with the mainland Asian fauna.
 During the ice age, lower sea levels connected the Asian continent with the western Indonesian archipelago.
 This enabled animals from the Asian mainland to migrate over dry land to Sundaland.

-As a result, large species such as tiger, elephant, rhinoceros, orangutan, and leopard exist in this region.
-Many of these species are now categorised as endangered.
-The Makassar Strait, between Borneo and Sulawesi, and the Lombok Strait, between Bali and Lombok, are the deep-water Wallace Line separators, marking the limit of the Sundaland region.

 Mammals

 Sundaland harbours 381 mammal species, of which 173 are endemic to this region.
 Three of orangutan species, Bornean orangutan (Pongo pygmaeus), Sumatran orangutan (P. abelii) and Tapanuli orangutan (P. tapanuliensis) are listed in the IUCN red lists.

-Birds

-According to the Conservation International, a total of 771 different bird species are found in Sundaland.
-146 of them are endemic to the region.
-Java and Bali have at least 20 endemic species, including the Bali starling (Leucopsar rothschildi) and the Javan plover (Charadrius javanicus).